 2.5/4 Tommy Ds

 Posted on September 23, 2012, in Reviews and tagged Ambyr Childers, Amy Adams, Black Swan, Boogie Nights, Breaking Bad, Jesse Plemons, Joaquin Phoenix, Jonny Greenwood, Laura Dern, Magnolia, Paul Thomas Anderson, Philip Seymour Hoffman, The Master, There Will Be Blood.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.